riethmayer/lexware-to-tva/README.md

 # Conversion tool for xml data

-This tool converts xml data from the laxware online shop to xml data for the logistic company tva.
+This tool converts xml data from the Laxware online shop Faktura to a consumable xml-format for the logistics company TVA.

-Laxware has an export tool, that generates one file with all transactions.
+Faktura has an export tool, that generates one file with all transactions.

 As TVA needs each customer, item and order in a different resource, this script generates these resources based on the exporter.

+Once TVA has items and customers within their database, it's possible to send orders only.

-As Laxware is a piece of windows software for the company I wrote this converter, the encoding of files is windows-1252.
-TVA needs UTF8 or ISO-8859-1.
+Laxware Faktura is a piece of windows software, so the exported files are encoded in windows-1252.
+TVA needs UTF-8 or ISO-8859-1, we use UTF-8.

-So we need to care about the encodings.
-I'm unsure whether there is a iconf equivalent on windows machines.
-That's why I decided to stick to ruby1.9.
+To enable encoding features on a various platforms, we use Ruby1.9.

 So please make sure to run the rake task with ruby1.9, otherwise this won't work.
 If you're running